Medical & Cosmetic Dermatology & Dermatopathology located in Wheat Ridge, CO

 Hives aren’t usually harmful, but they can cause distress due to itching, and you may feel self-conscious about having patches of red welts on your skin.
-Dr. Kim Neyman is an experienced dermatologist who can effectively treat hives in adults and children, so they won’t interfere with daily activities.
+We are an experienced dermatologists who can effectively treat hives in adults and children, so they won’t interfere with daily activities.
 To learn more about treatment options for hives, call Elevation Dermatology in Wheat Ridge, Colorado, to schedule a consultation or book an appointment online today.

 Hives, also called urticaria, are a skin reaction that causes red welts on the skin.
 These welts can be itchy and uncomfortable, but they are usually harmless.
 Most of the time, hives go away on their own after about 24 hours, but they can be chronic, sometimes lasting for months or even years.